 Examining the same diagrams for Z30AU reveals very similar behavior.
 There is a thin layer of strong Maxwell and Reynolds stress located around $|z| \sim 2H$, along with a positive Reynolds stress induced in the ambipolar dead zone by the active layers.
 In this calculation, however, the active region is much narrower in $z$ when compared to Z100AU.
 This is because the FUV photons do not ionize the disk quite as deep as at $R = 100$ AU, and as is usual, the MRI appears to be inactive for $|z| \gtrsim 2H$.
 Thus, the MRI-active region is forced to be contained within a smaller $z$ region.

-One thing to question is whether or not the phenomenology of \cite{simon11a} could play a role here if we were to integrate these simulations further.
-In that paper, the authors found that the toroidal and radial field in a resistivity dominated mid-plane region would evolve in time.
-Occasionally, the toroidal field would grow to strong enough levels that the MRI would be temporarily reactivated, after which the Ohmic resistivity would quench the turbulence again.
+In \cite{simon11a}, the authors found that the toroidal and radial field in a resistivity dominated mid-plane region evolved in time.
+Occasionally, the toroidal field grew to strong enough levels that the MRI became temporarily reactivated, after which the Ohmic resistivity quenched the turbulence again.
+This variability occurred on very long timescales of $\sim 100$ orbits.
 In these simulations, we do see that the toroidal field in the ambipolar dead zone changes in amplitude over time.
 Is it possible, then, that the field could grow to large enough values to eventually re-activate the MRI in that region?
 Integrating our simulations out for many hundreds of orbits is prohibitively expensive, and therefore, we will not be able to observe any such variability in our stratified simulations.
 Instead, we have run an {\it unstratified} shearing box of size $8H\times16H\times H$ with Am = 1 and uniform toroidal field of strength $\beta = 10$, chosen to determine if a strong toroidal field MRI will be active with Am = 1.
-We start the simulation with a relatively large amplitude perturbation to the density and velocities, such that the initial conditions should already be reasonably nonlinear.
+We start the simulation with a relatively large amplitude perturbation to the density and velocities, such that the initial perturbations should already be reasonably nonlinear.
 As a control, we also ran this identical setup with Am = $10^5$.
 With Am = 1, we observed decay of the initial perturbations and no development of any MRI turbulence, whereas with Am = $10^5$, the MRI becomes active and generates sustained turbulence for many orbits.
 Thus, even in the presence of a strong field, Am = 1 is sufficient to quench MRI-driven turbulence.
 We therefore do not expect the behavior observed in \cite{simon11a} to occur in these simulations.